 Option 2: Install PHP 8.4 with Apache and PHP-FPM

-In contrast, PHP-FPM runs PHP in a separate process pool, providing better memory management and the ability to run different PHP versions for different virtual hosts.
-To set this up, install the required packages:
+PHP-FPM runs PHP in a separate process pool, providing better memory management and the ability to run different PHP versions for different virtual hosts.
+Install the required packages:

 sudo apt install php8.4-fpm libapache2-mod-fcgid